 Online learning can never be as good as when in person.
-The entire model and method of my private lessons is built on doing highly personalized things one-on-one.
-Every SkilStak may be based on common researched material but is highly crafted for the individual learning style of each person.
+The entire model and method of private sessions is built on doing highly personalized things one-on-one.

-Also often a lesson will be based on a technology or topic that has been released or discussed that very week.
-MS Live Share, Phaser3, Go modules, Heartbleed, all had lessons within one week or them coming out to introduce the impact they had while it was relevant.
+Often the learning in a session will be based on a technology or topic that has been released or discussed that very week.
+Live Share, Phaser3, Go modules, HeartBleed, all had sessions within one week of them coming out to introduce the impact they had while it was relevant.

-I understand life happens but it doesn't change the reality of the schedule.
-Truth is, there is never a good excuse to be late or early, ever.
+I understand.
+Life happens, but it doesn’t change the reality of the schedule.
+Truth is there is never a good excuse to be late or early, ever.
 Manage your time.
-Arrive very early to the area and wait close by.
+Arrive early and wait close by.
 Bring something to do while you wait.
-Make sure your ride does not leave the area during your lesson and stays close by.
+Make sure your ride does not leave the area during your session and stays close by.

 If it helps consider when I am expected to teach at a school I also can never be late.
 There is absolutely no excuse or latitude for me to not be ready exactly on time, every time.
 Why should I expect anything less from you?

 It’s not just the time lost.
 Often arriving late affects your ability to focus and learn.
 If you are paired it directly affects that person as well.
 Arriving on time — or slightly early — allows you to prepare mentally and be ready to learn right away.

 Yes, and some have been.